-Senate Bill 421 would amend the Child Abuse and Neglect Prevention Act to revise the definition of the term "neglect."
-Currently, "neglect" means harm to a child's health or welfare by a person responsible for the child's health or welfare that occurs through negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care.
-To the end of this definition, the bill would add the phrase though financially able to do so or the failure to seek financial or other reasonable means to do so.
+Senate Bill 421 amends the Child Abuse and Neglect Prevention Act to revise the definition of the term "neglect."
+Under the Act, "neglect" means harm to a child's health or welfare by a person responsible for the child's health or welfare that occurs through negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care.
+To the end of this definition, the bill adds: though financially able to do so, or the failure to seek financial or other reasonable means to provide adequate food, clothing, shelter, or medical care.